configdotsys/mathematics-reference/linear-algebra-control-ai.md

 *-optimization and least-squares problems* *-dimensionality reduction and learning algorithms*

-This document exists so that future-me can re-enter the mathematics quickly, reconstruct reasoning steps, and reconnect equations to physical and algorithmic meaning.

-Where appropriate, intermediate steps are shown explicitly, even when they may appear redundant, because the objective is **recoverability of understanding**, not conciseness.
+*Where appropriate, intermediate steps are shown explicitly, even when they may appear redundant, because the objective is **recoverability of understanding**, not conciseness.*

 ---